danielbalagula/plainview-class/README.md

 - Reflect upon all design decisions

 ##Questions:
+- Do we want to have transitions in the graph?
 - How would having a slightly grey background look on the graph?
 - Should we implement tags?
 - What font do we want arguments to use?